What Is A DevOps Engineer? Skills And How To Become One

 System Administration And Infrastructure Management

-DevOps engineers need to understand systems clearly, including servers, networks, storage, and all the underlying pieces that keep applications running.
-Without that foundation, they struggle to automate or optimize anything in a meaningful way.
+DevOps engineers also need a clear understanding of servers, storage, networking, permissions, and the underlying systems that keep applications running.
+Without that foundation, it is difficult to automate or optimize anything in a meaningful way.

 Configuration Management